matthewT53/OzBargain-Discord-Bot/README.md

-set_scrape_delay <scrape_rate>      Sets how often the scrapers will run (seconds). show_depth                          Displays how many links each bot will follow to scrape. set_depth <bot index> <depth>       Changes how many links the scraper will follow. show_post_delay                     Displays how often bargains will be posted to the discord channel (milliseconds). set_post_delay <post delay>         Sets how often bargains will be posted to the discord channel (milliseconds).
+set_scrape_delay <scrape_rate>      Sets how often the scrapers will run (seconds). show_depth                          Displays how many links each bot will follow to scrape. set_depth <bot index> <depth>       Changes how many links the scraper will follow. show_post_delay                     Displays how often bargains will be posted to the discord channel (seconds). set_post_delay <post delay>         Sets how often bargains will be posted to the discord channel (seconds).

 # Filtering commands:
 add_filter <keyword>                Adds a keyword to filter (this filter is applied to the name of the item as well as any categories it belongs to e.g electronics)